Statement on Sales of Public Records

 Avoid buying, selling, or trading in lost or stolen historical Pennsylvania government documents.
 Also, please help to identify these types of documents and email the Pennsylvania State Archives immediately or call (717) 783-3281.
 The Archives will then investigate and help to coordinate the return of any alienated records.

-At the federal level, the National Archives is also making efforts to recover lost or stolen federal government historical records, visit the Help the National Archives Recover Lost and Stolen Documents page.
+At the federal level, the National Archives is making efforts to recover lost or stolen federal government historical records.
+Visit the Help the National Archives Recover Lost and Stolen Documents page for more information.